WinglessWhistle/ssd-bot-djs14/readme.md

 - Clone this repository.
 - Install node.js v16 and above along with npm.
 - run `npm install` to install all the dependences for the bot.
+- rename `example.config.json` to `config.json`.
-- Add the token environment variable `BOT_TOKEN` with your token.
-Alternatively use the `.env` file.
+- Add the token to `config.json` file you just renamed.
 - Run the bot with `npm run start`.